c-litschko/Dicty-Tracking/README.md

 # Dicty-Tracking
-A free, easy-to-use, standalone tool for semi-automatic tracking of migrating Dictyostelium discoideum cells from phase-contrast time-lapse image series based on MATLAB®.
+Dicty Tracking is a free, fast and easy-to-use, standalone tool for semi-automatic tracking of migrating Dictyostelium cells from phase-contrast time-lapse image series based on MATLAB®.

 The software and associated files are licensed under the [MIT license](LICENSE).
-Please cite https://doi.org/10.5281/zenodo.581218 if you use Dicty Tracking.
+If you publish results that are generated with Dicty Tracking and/or associated files, please cite https://doi.org/10.5281/zenodo.581218.

 The tool is provided as a .zip package containing sample image series and additional Excel workbooks for further analysis.
-See the [user guide](Dicty-Tracking-User-Guide.pdf) for a detailed description. **[Download Dicty Tracking](https://github.com/ChristofLitschko/Dicty-Tracking/raw/86d1fa9d7eac402cc1265e77c72b3d587e9c7817/Dicty-Tracking.zip)**.
+See the [user guide](https://github.com/ChristofLitschko/Dicty-Tracking/raw/master/Dicty-Tracking-User-Guide.pdf) for a detailed description. **[Download the latest release of Dicty Tracking](https://github.com/ChristofLitschko/Dicty-Tracking/archive/v1.3.zip)**.

 -----------------------------------------------------------------------------------------------------------------------------------